 “A student will focus on one option.
 Courses in non-selected option will be available as electives.”

-Ogundipe noted that the advantage would be that students have the right to select area of specialisation and concentrate on selected clinical option which would result in deeper knowledge and better expertise.
+Ogundipe noted that the advantage would be that students can select an area of specialisation and concentrate on the selected clinical options, resulting in more profound knowledge and better expertise.

-“This is compatible with practice because every veterinarian select practice option,” he said.
+“This is compatible with practice because every veterinarian selects the practice option,” he said.

-The don also said there was the need for training in veterinary nursing which had been missing in the field due to the target of the Federal Government which had been livestock industry.
+The don also said there was a need for training in veterinary nursing, which had been lacking in the field due to the Federal Government’s target being the livestock industry.

 “The system so far adopted has led to tremendous knowledge explosion and high cost of training.

-“A proposal is made for the adoption of Speciation (tracking) DVM curriculum and training of Veterinary nurses as the fourth phase.
+“A proposal is made for adopting Speciation (tracking) DVM curriculum and training of Veterinary nurses as the fourth phase.

 “I suggest the setting up of a Technical Committee by the VON to chat a new Course for Veterinary education for Nigeria.